yuin/sesame/README.md

         b: Finished                              #   you can define mappings for embedded structs by '*'
       - a: UserID                                #
         b: User.ID                               #
+      - a: Address
+      - b: Address
+        uses: AddressConverter                   # instead of global one, you can use a converter for this field
+                                                 #
+      - a: IntList                               # if a field is a collection, you can define `uses` or `uses-for-elements`.
+        b: StringList                            # with `uses` sesame uses the converter for the whole collection.
+        uses-for-elements: StringIntConverter    # with `uses-for-elements` sesame uses the converter for each element.
+                                                 #
     ignores:                                     # ignores fields in operand X
       - a: ValidateOnly
       - b: User